wpmetabox/docsv2/docs/online-generator.md

 ## Add fields

-To add fields, simply click field types on the left.
+To add fields, click field types on the left.
 Related fields are put into groups for a fast reference.
 You can also search for a field by typing in the search box.

 ![select a field type](https://i.imgur.com/smn7Cd1.png)